Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_geospatial_geography/getting_started_with_geospatial_geography.md

 ### What You’ll Build
 - A sample use case that involves points-of-interest in New York City.

+Negative
+: The Marketplace data used in this QuickStart changes from time-to-time, and as such, your query results may be slightly different than indicated in this guide.
+Additionally, the Snowflake UI changes periodically as well, and instructions/screenshots may be out of date.

 <!-- ------------------------ -->
 ## Acquire Marketplace Data
 Duration: 20